-Denis Shapovalov defeats Benoit Paire in three sets at Madrid Open
+Raonic sets up all-Canadian match at Madrid Open with win over Dimitrov

 Halep will next face Kristyna Pliskova, who defeated Sara Sorribes Tormo 7-5, 6-2.

-In another second-round match, Petra Kvitova defeated Monica Puig 6-3, 7-6 (8) for her seventh straight win.
+In another second-round match, Petra Kvitova defeated Monica Puig 6-3, 7-6 (8) for her seventh straight win

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.